Course Groups

 Actions, thoughts and expressions related to different aspects of our lives — nation, gender, religion, family — are involved in continuing contestations.
 How do we understand all these aspects of ‘culture’?
 These courses will take you through different kinds of texts and teach you how to read them from different disciplinary locations.Data, Democracy and Development

 The set of courses will orient you to think about data as an essential part of building empathy and democratic values.
 We ensure you have the requisite tools for data collection, analysis, presentation, and dissemination so that you can construct the right platforms and build technologies that embody democratic principles.
-These courses will foster a culture of investigation with data, keeping in mind questions of ethics and politics.Development
+These courses will foster a culture of investigation with data, keeping in mind questions of ethics and politics.Design for Communities

 Development aims to create social conditions for individual and social well being.
 How are development issues framed and what issues are involved in bringing about social change?
 What are the theoretical, conceptual and practical contestations around the political project that is development?
 This set of courses explores the many interdisciplinary fields like the humanities, social sciences, science and technology that inform development challenges.Development Studies